 Some of the Group's acquisitions include additional purchase prices.
 These are recognised as financial liabilities measured at fair value through profit or loss.
-Additional purchase prices have been classified at level 3 since there is no observable market data to apply.
 Changes in the value of financial liabilities that are measured at fair value ("fair value option") and are attributable to changes in the credit risk associated with the liability are to be recognised in other comprehensive income.